Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 Choose your Escape Room Theme

 Here are a few theme ideas to get you going.
-These ideas should all be easy to find information on when planning your puzzles later.

 - Book series – Harry Potter or Hunger Games are great themes.